-(8) In accordance with chapter 4, section 10, subsection 4 of the SMA, unless included in the base prospectus or a supplement thereto, the final terms of the security offer shall be submitted to FIN-FSA, the competent authority of the host EEA member state and ESMA at the same time as they are published as provided for in subsection 2.
+(8) In accordance with chapter 4, section 10, subsection 4 of the SMA, unless included in the base prospectus or a supplement thereto, the final terms of the security offer shall be submitted to FIN-FSA at the same time as they are published as provided for in subsection 2.
+FIN-FSA shall submit them to the European Securities and Markets Authority, and on the request of the applicant, to the competent authority of the host EEA Member State, as is prescribed in the chapter 5, sections 6 and 7 of the SMA on notifications to other authorities.
+(Issued 25.11.2015, valid from 26.11.2015)